 Live Streaming Your Fitness Content

 Some of the best social media platforms for streaming your fitness content include YouTube, Twitch, Facebook, and Instagram.
-You can even stream from your own website if you use a software platform such as Yondo, which allows you to sell live online group classes as well as prerecorded workout videos.
+You can even stream from your own website if you use a software platform such as Yondo, which allows you to offer live online group classes as well as sell workout courses.

 If you’ll be live streaming, you’ll need a different type of camera that will allow you to do so.
 Check out this list here on the best cameras for live streaming for any budget.
 Additionally, you’ll need to learn the ins and outs of your designated streaming platform.
 The process of publishing a prerecorded fitness video may have different requirements than going live on a platform.